Lewis Capaldi: having a six-pack sounds ‘boring and time-consuming’

 In a new interview with The Independent, the chart-topping singer-songwriter stated that he has ‘no desire to be chiselled’

-Lewis Capaldi has opened up about his attitude towards his appearance in a recent interview with The Independent.
+Lewis Capaldi has opened up about his attitude towards his appearance in a new interview with The Independent.

 The Scottish singer-songwriter, 26, was involved in a number of candid conversations about his health and self-image in his new Netflix documentary, How I’m Feeling Now.